-- Project staff conducted five technical assistance workshops and two policy conferences primarily for rural health network staff and board members but also involving state and federal officials responsible for rural health issues.
+Conducted five technical assistance workshops and two policy conferences primarily for rural health network staff and board members but also involving state and federal officials responsible for rural health issues.

-- Project staff conducted 19 site visits to assist network leaders to gauge their network's stage of development and the steps they would need to take to develop further.
+Conducted 19 site visits to assist network leaders to gauge their network's stage of development and the steps they would need to take to develop further.

-- Project staff awarded grants of up $40,000 to 27 networks to engage consulting services to assist with projects to expand access to services, improve the quality of care or enable rural providers to participate in managed care contracts.
+Awarded grants of up $40,000 to 27 networks to engage consulting services to assist with projects to expand access to services, improve the quality of care or enable rural providers to participate in managed care contracts.

-- Project staff produced technical assistance materials including six monographs, two self-assessment tools and 25 profiles of the networks that received targeted consultations and completed their work.
+Produced technical assistance materials including six monographs, two self-assessment tools and 25 profiles of the networks that received targeted consultations and completed their work.